bosoninfo/Resource_Power-BI-Desktop/Chapter01/README.md

 ### Email Workaround
 - Sign up for a Microsoft 365 E5 or E3 trial
 - Use email account from the trial to sign up for Power BI

+## Launch Power BI Desktop

+### Navigation
+- Top Ribbons
+  - File
+  - Home
+  - Insert
+  - Modeling
+  - View
+  - Help
+- Lefthand side: three different view buttons
+  - Report: create and view a report, have page tab in the bottom, dotted line shows the edges of this report page
+  - Data: appear when we have data
+  - Model: tables with relationships
+- Righthand side: panes that are appropriate to the view we are working on
+  - Report View: Filters, Visualizations, Fields
+  - Data View: Fields
+  - Model View: Properties, Fields